 Disaster Restoration & Mitigation For The Hurricane Season

-From June 1st to November 30th each year, disaster restoration services stay exceptionally alert in Fort Myers because of the hurricane warnings in the area.
-Storm restoration plays a significant role in ensuring that communities can recover after extensive property damage.
+From June 1st to November 30th each year, disaster restoration companies stay on high alert in Fort Myers because of the hurricane warnings in the area.
+Storm damage restoration plays a significant role in ensuring that communities can recover after extensive property damage.

 The National Oceanic and Atmospheric Administration (NOAA) suggests that hurricanes are the most prevalent weather phenomena that cause extensive death and destruction in the United States.
 Estimates by the Administration suggest that in the last 10 years, the damage done by hurricanes has been well beyond $1.7 trillion.